neural-reckoning/cosyne-tutorial-2022/README.md

 If you have a Google account, you can launch with Colab.
 If you are in a country that blocks Google, such as China, use Kaggle.
-(To have the notebook kernel on Kaggle persist more than 15', register for a Kaggle account).
+(To have the notebook kernel on Kaggle persist more than 15 minutes, register for a Kaggle account).
+If you are on mobile and want to just read the notebooks:
+Colab offers a better experience than Kaggle or the GitHub notebook renderer.

 **Part 1 • "Classical" spiking neural networks**